 Fluorinated gases fall within the Scope 1 reportable emissions, and QinetiQ manages its sources and releases of F-gases from its UK operations (excluding subsidiary entities) through an F-Gas Register that is governed under the ISO14001 certified Environmental Management System and ISO50001 certified Energy Management System.
 These sites are therefore subject to both internal and 3rd party audits of their F-Gas records.
-The F- Gas register is controlled by the Group Property function.
+The F- Gas register is integrated into the Asset Management System.
 Systems containing F-gases are subject to a range of routine maintenance inspections.
-All refrigerant losses, including those identified during system inspections, are recorded in the F Gas Register.
+All refrigerant losses, including those identified during system inspections, are recorded against the system in the Asset Management System.
 The majority of systems are inspected annually, however no assumed leakage rate is applied to systems that are not subject to an annual inspection within the reporting year and instead the quantity of lost gas will be captured and reported within the reporting year in which the inspection occurs.
 This decision follows analysis to extrapolate the average loss rate observed across the F-Gas register to the specific systems not subject to at least an annual inspection and concluding it amounted to a negligible quantity of emissions.
 Given the small impact, and that all losses from these systems will eventually be reported within the year the inspection occurs, the method adopted is therefore to not assume an average yearly leakage rate.